justindbilyeu/ITPU/README.md

 # Information-Theoretic Processing Unit (ITPU)

 **A coprocessor + SDK for entropy, mutual information, and k-NN statistics.**
+# ITPU: Making Information Flow as Fast as Matrix Math

+You know how your phone gets hot when it's thinking really hard?
+Well, there's this whole category of math that computers are terrible at - measuring how information flows between things.
+Like figuring out which brain signals predict which thoughts, or which genes cause which diseases.
+Right now it takes forever and burns tons of energy.

+**We're building a chip that makes that math as fast as regular math.**

+## Why This Matters

+- **Neuroscientists** wait hours to analyze brain recordings that should update in real-time
+- **Medical researchers** can't find disease patterns hidden in genetic data
+- **AI researchers** can't understand what their models are actually learning

+**The problem**: GPUs are amazing at matrix multiplication, but terrible at measuring information flow (entropy, mutual information, k-nearest neighbors).
+These operations are branchy, memory-bound, and slow.

+**Our solution**: Custom hardware that makes information-theoretic operations first-class citizens, not second-class citizens.

+---

+*Technical details below for developers...*

 GPUs/TPUs are amazing at matrix math.
 ITPU is for measuring information flow itself—fast histograms/entropy, MI (plug-in/KSG/KDE), and streaming estimators—so you can watch and steer adaptive systems in real time.